Avialmonanay/Day-At-A-Glance/README.md

 User Story
 ```
 As A busy commuter
-I WANT to see a weather forecast, stock market averages, local news headlines and a To-Do list so I can plan my day accordingly
+I WANT to see a weather forecast, stock market averages, my favorite subreddit news headlines and a To-Do list so I can plan my day accordingly
 ```
 Acceptance Criteria
 ```